 How to install Alacrity Resource Pack:

-NOTE: Many resource packs require optifine to be preinstalled, so be sure to install it.- Download the Alacrity texture pack for Minecraft from the download section below. – if there are many different versions, just pick the one that you like or that you think your PC can handle
+2. Download the Alacrity texture pack for Minecraft from the download section below. – if there are many different versions, just choose the one you like, is compatible with your version/edition of Minecraft, the one you think your computer can handle in terms of performance.

 Alacrity - Comparison Slider #1 GUI